phalcon-orphanage/docs/en/security.md

 **hash()**

-Hashes as string or password and returns the hashed string back.
+Hashes a string or password and returns the hashed string back.
 The second parameter is optional, and allows you to set temporarily a specific `workFactor` or passes which overrides the default one.

 **checkHash()**